acrand06/sweet-solutions/_posts/2023-06-13-bash-on-zos.md

 Ping #1 response took 0.018 seconds.
 (18.276 milliseconds)
 ```

-### Fixing process substition in z/OS
+### Fixing process substitution in z/OS
 Another challenge we encountered was related to process substitution on z/OS.
-Process substitution in useful feature that allows you to use the output of a command or a process as if it were a file.
+Process substitution is a useful feature that allows you to use the output of a command or a process as if it were a file.
 It provides a way to pass the output of a command as an input to another command or perform operations that require a file input.

 Unfortuantely, this was broken in our initial port as seen here: